Taiwan allows Foxconn's Gou, TSMC to negotiate for vaccines

 Earlier on Friday, Gou said he wanted to meet Tsai to discuss the proposal and that he had “absolutely no political or commercial intentions in this matter”.

 TSMC said it “confirmed the initiative”, but offered no other details.
-BioNTech did not immediately respond to requests for comment.
+BioNTech declined to comment.

+The presidential office said Tsai would meet Gou and TSMC Chairman Mark Liu later on Friday to discuss their proposals.

 Taiwan’s own deal with BioNTech fell through this year, with the government blaming it on pressure from Beijing.